End-to-end TLS with Azure Front Door

 OCSP stapling is supported by default in Azure Front Door and no configuration is required.

-Backend TLS connection (Azure Front Door to backend)
+Origin TLS connection (Azure Front Door to origin)

-myapp-centralus.contosonews.net and the certificate that your backend presents during the TLS handshake doesn't have
+myapp-centralus.contosonews.net and the certificate that your origin presents during the TLS handshake doesn't have

-*.contosonews.net in the subject name, then Azure Front Door will refuse the connection and as a result an error.
+*.contosonews.net in the subject name, then Azure Front Door refuses the connection and the client sees an error.

 The certificate must have a complete certificate chain with leaf and intermediate certificates.
 The root CA must be part of the Microsoft Trusted CA List.
 If a certificate without complete chain is presented, the requests which involve that certificate are not guaranteed to work as expected.